Texas Tech University System

-The Texas Tech University System is a state university system in Texas consisting of five universities in the state of Texas, of which three are general-academic universities, Texas Tech University, Angelo State University and Midwestern State University, and two health-related institutions, Texas Tech University Health Sciences Center and Texas Tech University Health Sciences Center El Paso.
-Headquartered in Lubbock, Texas, the Texas Tech University System is a $2.5 billion enterprise focused on advancing higher education, health care, research and outreach with approximately 21,000 employees, more than 63,000 students, nearly 370,000 alumni and an endowment valued at $1.7 billion.
-In its short history (established in 1996), the TTU System has grown tremendously and is nationally acclaimed, operating at 24 academic locations statewide and internationally.
+The Texas Tech University System is a public university system in Texas with five member universities.
+Headquartered in Lubbock, Texas, the Texas Tech University System is a $3 billion enterprise focused on advancing higher education, health care, research, and outreach with approximately 21,000 employees and 64,000 students, more than 400,000 alumni and an endowment valued at $3.35 billion.
+In its short history (established in 1996), the TTU System has grown tremendously with 24 academic locations statewide and internationally.

 History

 On February 10, 1923, Texas Technological College (now named Texas Tech University) was founded, and that August, a committee selected to locate the institution in Lubbock.
 The Board of Directors of Texas Technological College (now named the Board of Regents of the Texas Tech University System) was established to oversee the institution.

-In 1969, the Texas Tech University School of Medicine (now named Texas Tech University Health Sciences Center), was founded as separate multi-campus institution from Texas Tech University.
+In 1969, the Texas Tech University School of Medicine (now named Texas Tech University Health Sciences Center), was founded as a separate multi-campus institution from Texas Tech University.
 It was also overseen by same board of regents as Texas Tech University.

 In 1985, then state senator, and future TTU System chancellor, John T. Montford proposed the creation of the Texas Tech University System.

 In 1999, the Texas Legislature formally established the Texas Tech University System, consisting of the same two institutions, overseen by the board of regents, and the newly created position of chancellor to provide leadership and support for both Texas Tech University, and Texas Tech University Health Sciences Center.

 In 2007, Angelo State University left the Texas State University System and joined the Texas Tech University System.
 On May 18, 2013, Texas Tech University Health Sciences Center at El Paso was established as a standalone institution after previously being a regional site for TTUHSC in El Paso.

 On August 6, 2020, the Texas Tech University System and Midwestern State University agreed to a memorandum of understanding to begin the process of MSU Texas becoming the fifth university to join the system.
 The process continued on June 8, 2021, when Governor Greg Abbott signed HB 1522 into law.
 Midwestern State officially became a component institution when HB 1522 went into effect on September 1, 2021.